Isaac-Gathere/Isaac-Gathere/README.md

 - 👋 Hi, I’m @Isaac-Gathere
 - 👀 I am a cybersecurity enthusiast and computer science student with a passion for keeping systems and networks secure.
 I have knowledge in web design and web penetration testing, as well as experience in digital forensics and malware analysisy...
+- I am also a skilled data analyst with expertise in data visualization and the ability to distill complex data sets into actionable insights for stakeholders.
 - 🌱 I’m currently learning at different institutions